Exclusive - Egypt's 'road not taken' could have saved Mursi

 Mursi, Katatni and senior aides are detained by the army at unknown locations and cannot tell their side of the story.

-Right until the moment the military toppled him on July 3, the president went on proclaiming his electoral legitimacy and showed little sign of willingness to share power.
+However, right until the moment the military toppled him on July 3, the president went on proclaiming his electoral legitimacy and showed no signs of willingness to share power.

 In his final public appearances, after the head of the armed forces had gone public on June 23 to call for a political truce, Mursi accused his opponents of rejecting various offers he made.